okutkan/K8s-Vagrant/README.md

 ## Getting started

+- Clone this repository to your computer.
-- run `Install-Linux.sh` or `Install-Mac.sh` depending on your operating system
+- On your terminal of choice go to repository root folder and run `Install-Linux.sh` or `Install-Mac.sh` depending on your operating system.
+- Setup scripts installs prerequisites on your computer
-- After installations steps run `up.sh` on your terminal
+- After initial setup script finishes your computer will be ready to run `up.sh`

 ## Setup Overview